hirosystems/docs/docs/platform/create-project.md

 Log into the [Hiro Platform](https://platform.hiro.so/) using any of the login methods explained in the [Getting started](getting-started.md) guide.

-Once the prerequisites are met, you will be navigated to the [welcome page](https://platform.hiro.so/welcome), where you are required to respond if you want to opt-in to receive updates from our developers.
+Once you are logged in, you will be navigated to the [welcome page](https://platform.hiro.so/welcome), where you are required to respond if you want to opt-in to receive updates from our developers.
 You can choose *Yes, count me in* or *skip*.

 ![Opt for updates](images/opt-for-updates.png)